-PSY 217 Introduction to Children with Exceptionalities (3

-Recommended background: PSY 101.
-Focusing on working with children in an educational setting, course introduces students to the various exceptionalities, characteristics of children with exceptionalities, federal and state laws, educational implications, and strategies for working effectively with families and other professionals.
-Off-campus observations may be required; students must provide their own transportation.
+PSY 217 Introduction to Children with Exceptionalities (3) Recommended background: PSY 101.
+Focusing on working with children in an educational setting, course introduces students to the various exceptionalities, characteristics of children with exceptionalities, federal and state laws, educational implications, and strategies for working effectively with families and other professionals.Off-campusobservationsmayberequired;studentsmust provide their own transportation.

-PSY 220 Psychology of Alcohol, Drug Use and Abuse (3)

-Prerequisite or concurrent enrollment: PSY 101.
+PSY 220 Psychology of Alcohol, Drug Use and Abuse (3) Prerequisite or concurrent enrollment: PSY 101.
 Introductory orientation to the psychology of human behavior related to substance use, abuse, and dependence; aims and methods of psychological investigation; the impact of alcohol and drug use on the individual, family, and community.
 A review of alcohol, prescription medications, over-the-counter medications, and illegal substances is examined and discussed.
 3 class hours weekly.
+Offered upon indication of need

-PSY 221 Assessment, Evaluation and Treatment Planning (3)

-Prerequisites: PSY 101 and PSY 220.
+PSY 221 Assessment, Evaluation and Treatment Planning (3) Prerequisites: PSY 101 and PSY 220.
 Orientation to assessment, evaluation, and developing treatment plans for the addicted client as in cases of substance use, abuse, and dependence.
 It explores the assessment of alcohol and drug use on the individual, family, and community.
-It studies the aims and methodsoftreatmentutilizationspecifically designed towards the addicted client.
+It studies the aims and methods of treatment utilization specifically designed towards the addicted client.
 3 class hours weekly.
-Offered upon indication of need